AcademySoftwareFoundation/OpenTimelineIO/docs/design/editorial_design.md

 )
 ```
 - In the example image, `C` is `item` and `delta` is the arrow's vector.
 The edit command does the rest of the item management for us.

+> **Note:** This brings up a missing piece that `overwrite` doesn't quite fill, the `move` action which will leave a gap/full template in it's wake but will effectively slide an item with the power to remove items if they are contained.
+This is like clicking and dragging a clip around a single track in most NLEs.

 ---